Tax and EOFY toolkit

 Online tax elections let you customise each of your clients' tax reports to suit their individual needs.
-Learn more about the tax election process and tax report release in our guide to making your tax elections.
+Learn more about the tax election process and tax report release in our tax elections flyer.

 Current tax elections

 Unless you make elections for this tax reporting year, our default elections will apply.
-You can read about our default elections and other key information in our guide to making your tax elections.
+You can read about our default elections and other key information in our tax elections flyer.